 Town Centre Skate Park and Playground

 Situated at the entrance to town on Central Avenue, the Dampier Lions Park provides an undercover playground and Junior Bike Path suitable for young children, a climbing ‘space net’, tennis hit wall, basketball ring and a sand volleyball court.
 The Park and open grassed space is surrounded by large trees, which shade much of the area.
 There are picnic tables, toilets, a drinking fountain and barbecue facilities within the park.
+Recently installed solar lighting now allows the Park to be used for functions after the sun has set.
 The Dampier Lions Park is owned and maintained by the City of Karratha.
 For enquiries please contact the City of Karratha on (08) 9186 8555 or use the City of Karratha’s ‘Report-It’ app to report any issues.

-Hampton Oval is located on The Esplanade, next to the Dampier Palms and is home to the Dampier Red Dogs Junior Soccer Club, as well as regular events such as the Dampier Beachside Markets, Dampier Sunset Movies, Brew & the Moo Festival and selected Red Earth Arts Festival events.
+Hampton Oval is located on The Esplanade, next to the Dampier Palms and is home to the Dampier Red Dogs Junior Soccer Club, as well as regular events such as the Dampier Beachside Markets, Dampier Sunset Movies and the annual Brew & the Moo Festival.
 Hampton Oval is owned and maintained by Rio Tinto and is managed by the Dampier Community Association.
 The Oval is available for private, community or commercial hire.
 For bookings please complete the DCA Hampton Oval Hire Application form, for enquiries please use our online enquiry form or contact the DCA.

 Windy Ridge Oval